q887658860/lawuweb0001/README.md

 # lawuweb0001
-this is the repo for web project.
+this is the repo for w project.